smartlook/smartlook.github.io/_docs/sdk/react-native.md

 * Set your own custom analytics event and do complex funnels/queries in the dashboard
 * Collect referrer value and source of installation per visitor

+### Managed Expo projects

+**Managed Expo apps can't be supported** due to the explicite technical restrictions imposed by Expo.
+For details, see [Expo Documentation](https://docs.expo.io/versions/v36.0.0/introduction/faq/), the FAQ "How do I add custom native code to my Expo project?".
+Smartlook functionality must be implemented in the native code.

 ## Getting started

 Install the Smartlook RN bridge: